TamarDufour/Dermafast/DermaFast/docs/database_schema.md

 ## `users`

 This table stores user authentication and basic profile information.
+When a user log in or creates a new user, this table updates.

 **Schema**